vanyadelova/SportsPoll/README.md

 ```
 $ git clone https://github.com/vanyadelova/node.js-task.git
 ```
-Install and start the API backend server.
+Install project dependencies and start the app.

 ```
 cd node.js-task
-npm install || yarn
+yarn
-npm start || yarn start
+yarn start
 ```

-Install project dependencies, Start the server and then open localhost:4000 in your browser.
+You can follow the below commands to test and run the app.

+- `yarn start` - dev server

+- `yarn build` - output to directory to run on a web server

+- `yarn test` - run tests via `jest`

 ## Technologies used